Compare quotes from leading insurers

 Again, this is a common requirement that sellers/suppliers to large retail groups will encounter.

 Yes.
 Amazon might send you a request for a certificate of insurance.
+If you don’t show proof of insurance, Amazon can restrict your ability to sell products.

 If you purchase coverage through Provide, you will have an electronic copy of your insurance, available 24/7.
 You can easily send this to Amazon to show proof of insurance.